DonHulieo/server_scenarios/README.md

 **Q: When I go to a (certain area) on foot, in a vehicle or by other means, my game crashes?**

-**A:** The scenario file may be corrupt or you've done something to it, ie deleting chains or path nodes.
+**A:** The scenario file may be corrupt or you've done something to it, ie deleting chains or clusters.

 -----------------